 The Baltic Sea region has a long history of collaboration among the coastal states aiming to protect the marine environment and its biodiversity while also assuring the sustainable use of its ecosystem services.
 In 1974, the Baltic coastal countries signed the Convention on the Protection of the Environment of the Baltic Sea Area (Helsinki Convention), the first single convention of its kind embracing the whole sea and addressing multiple pollution threats.
-Fifteen years later in 1992, an ambitious step was taken to protect the marine area further and a collective action plan was established: the Baltic Sea Action Plan (BSAP), which is implemented by the Baltic Marine Environment Protection Commission (HELCOM).
+Next step was taken in in 1992, when the scope of the Helsinki Convention was extended to include the whole Baltic Sea drainage basin.
+Fifteen years later in 2007, a collective action plan, the Baltic Sea Action Plan (BSAP) implemented by the Baltic Marine Environment Protection Commission (HELCOM), was established aiming to restore the good environmental status of the sea.
 The HELCOM BSAP is currently being updated including identification of new targets and measurable objectives to restore the good environmental status in the Baltic Sea.
 Here the predecessor programme of BANOS, BONUS, has pioneered a globally unique policy-science tandem with HELCOM, delivering policy relevant results and knowhow to many management issues facing the Baltic Sea.
-Another, highly relevant to the region is the EU Strategy for the Baltic Sea Region (EUSBSR).
+Another, highly relevant initiative to the region is the EU Strategy for the Baltic Sea Region (EUSBSR).
 It is the first macro-regional strategy in the EU, and it focusses on three key objectives related to saving the sea, connecting the region and increasing prosperity.